mezeitamas/brokenrobot.xyz/content/posts/url-redirect-with-amazon-cloudfront-and-amazon-route-53/index.md

 This step is heavily depends on the used framework.

-At the time of writing this article, [**Gatsby**](https://www.gatsbyjs.com/) is used to generate the website's content.
+At the time of writing this post, [**Gatsby**](https://www.gatsbyjs.com/) is used to generate the website's content.
 There is an official plugin for **Gatsby** to tackle the canonical URL problem: [gatsby-plugin-canonical-urls](https://www.gatsbyjs.com/plugins/gatsby-plugin-canonical-urls/)

 This plugin adds a link tag to the head of every page to describe the canonical URL of that page.